← Back to Home

 Email Service Provider

-- Purpose: Sending accountability notifications and system emails
+- Purpose: Sending accountability notifications, invitations, password resets, and service emails

-- Data shared: Email addresses, notification content, timestamps
+- Data shared: Email addresses, notification content, timestamps, and delivery metadata

 Cloud Hosting Provider